-Our teams are involved in the smart motorway upgrade of the M62.
+Our teams have taken part in the smart motorway upgrade of the M62.

-Our client Bam Nuttall Morgan Sindall JV (bmJV) is carrying out the project on behalf of Highways England.
-It will improve the 9.8-mile section of the M62 between junctions 10 and 12 to an all-lane running smart motorway.
+Our client Bam Nuttall Morgan Sindall JV (bmJV) carried out the project on behalf of Highways England.
+It improved the 9.8-mile section of the M62 between junctions 10 and 12 to an all-lane running smart motorway.

-Our workforce is helping to upgrade the central reservation concrete barrier and install overhead gantries.
+Our workforce helped to upgrade the central reservation concrete barrier and install overhead gantries.

-Neil Roberts and Mark Bridge, gangers, are two of our team on the project.
-We want our people to develop their careers, so labour manager John Daly invited them to expand their skills to motorways, after they completed several years’ work for VGC on Network Rail’s north-west electrification project.
+Neil Roberts and Mark Bridge, gangers, were two of our team members who were invited to expand their skills and join the project.
+They moved on from completing several years’ work for VGC on Network Rail’s north-west electrification project.